 David W. Berner is an award-winning journalist, broadcaster, author, and professor at Columbia College Chicago.

-In 2011, David was named the Jack Kerouac Writer-in-Residence at the Jack Kerouac Project.
+In 2015, David was named the Writer-in-Residence at the Ernest Hemingway Birthplace Home in Oak Park, Illinois and in 2011 was named the Jack Kerouac Writer-in-Residence at the Jack Kerouac Project.
 He lived and worked in Kerouac’s historic home in Orlando for a period of three months.
-In 2015, he was named the writer-in-residence at the Hemingway Foundation of Oak Park and is conducting workshops there in 2016.

 You also may have heard his voice regularly on the radio.
-He’s a reporter and anchor or CBS radio (WBBM, Chicago) and regularly fills in as the morning news anchor on WXRT, Chicago.
+He’s a reporter and anchor or CBS Radio Network (WBBM, Chicago) and regularly fills in as the morning news anchor on WXRT, Chicago.
 David also produced audio documentaries for public radio stations.

 For more information, please visit davidwberner.com.